RaviiAithal/emmetra_assignment/README.md

 # Emmetra Assignments

-Welcome to the **Emmetra Assignments Repository**.
 This repository contains three assignments completed as part of the task provided by Emmetra.
 Each assignment includes its source code, outputs, and any relevant documentation.

 ## Table of Contents